 As a reporter, I am not unaccustomed to reports of things that are unusual.

 There was even a day in Las Vegas a few years later, when I saw objects in the sky that were very hard to explain, while taking a break with a weather anchor from the TV station I worked for.

 We looked at the objects and talked about it, but nothing came of it.
 The point is that over 99% of the time that people see something, nothing comes of it.
-But the lights in Phoenix were really noticed and reported.
+But the lights in Phoenix were seen by thousands of people and reported repeatedly.